Computer Science Inclusiveness, Diversity, Equity, and Advocacy (CS-IDEA) committee

 The Computer Science & Engineering (CS&E) department is committed to supporting and recruiting a diverse community of students, staff, and faculty and helping everyone in this community to thrive.
 This requires deliberate work to build an inclusive and supportive environment for those from historically underrepresented and non-traditional backgrounds, which, in our field, includes American Indians and other Indigenous populations, people of color, new immigrant populations, people with both apparent and non-apparent disabilities, people who identify as women, people of various gender and sexual identities and expressions, first-generation students, students from economically disadvantaged backgrounds, people who claim more than one of the above identities, and people who might encounter barriers based on their religious expression, age, national origin, ethnicity, or veteran status.

-As part of our department's Inclusiveness, Diversity, Equity, and Advocacy (CS-IDEA) work, we have created this webpage as a home base.
+As part of our department's Inclusivity, Diversity, Equity, and Advocacy (CS-IDEA) work, we have created this webpage as a home base.
 We encourage community members to use it to connect with "your people", learn about ongoing initiatives ranging from welcome events to scholarships to curriculum revisions, and get involved in our community.

 - Daniel Keefe, CS&E Professor and CS-IDEA committee chair